SolvingGames/Data-Analysis-FTL/README.md

 ## How To Use

-All runs need to saved with FTLAV into /Data/ in order to be aggregated by aggregate.py into analysis.xlsx.
+All runs need to be saved with FTLAV into /Data/ in order to be aggregated by aggregate.py into analysis.xlsx.

 After that, feel free to run create_report.py in order to refresh the analysis with the newest data.
 (The last row in the sheet called "aggregation" will be considered.)